chrisosaurus/plot/docs/r5rs.md

     `not` is implemented.

 6.3.2 pairs and lists
-    pairs are currently implemented.
+    pairs and lists are implemented.
-    lists are pending implementation.
     plot currently lacks quoting, so literal pairs and lists are not yet possible.

     implemented procedures from this section: